Integrate the Connect SDK into a native iOS app (Objective-C)

 mkdir EOCoreSettings.bundle

-1. Open the bundle using the Show package contents option in Finder.
+1. Open each bundle using the Show package contents option in Finder.

-2. Copy the following configuration files from our Github repository into the bundle.
+2. Copy the following configuration files from our GitHub repository into the matching bundle.
+Make sure each file goes into the bundle listed in the Destination column.

 🚧